Protect a Web API

 CloudGuard AppSec can be deployed as:

-- A pre-packaged Gateway (Virtual Machine):
+- A pre-packaged Gateway (Virtual Machine for secure managed reverse proxy):

 - In AWS